 Future-Proofing Your Resume for 2026

-When you apply for your next role, your resume needs to prove you can work with the bots, not against them.
-Don't hide your use of AI—showcase it as a force multiplier.
+When you apply for your next role, your resume needs to prove you can work with AI, not against it.
+Do not hide your use of these tools; showcase how they improve your results.

 Here’s how to make your application stand out: